marklanchaster-cmyk/freezingmusic-wa/README.md

 At current, this application has the following features;
 >
-> Music lookup and Steaming
+> Music lookup and Streaming
 >
 > Podcast Lookup and Streaming
 >
 > Full Offline Downloading for both Music and Podcasts
 >
-> Artist Pages with full Discography (Searchable and it builds them based on the artists currently in you library
+> Artist Pages with full Discography (Artists are Searchable, and it builds them based on the artists currently in you library
 >
 > Playlist Creation
 >